tuhaihe/cloudberrydb-site/README.md

 CloudberryDB New site to test the changes.

-I want to test CloudberryDB first.
+I want to test Cloudberry Database 2.

 ---